mxber2022/SleepSpace/frontend/docs/goals.md

 # Sleep Goals Algorithm

-This is not your regualar goal which you set and forget.
+This is not your regular goal which you set and forget.
 The Sleep Goals Algorithm is designed to help users improve their sleep habits by setting personalized, achievable goals.
 It takes into account the user's current sleep patterns, age, and lifestyle to create a tailored plan for better sleep.

 For SleepSpace : only Age is taken in account.
 Improvement will made in later versions.